Sumner1185/GradTechTest/README.md

 ## Tests

-* Takes an array as a parameter
+* Takes an array as a parameter X
-* Takes an array with one string splits at '/' and returns title as string
+* Takes an array with one string splits at '/' and returns title as string X
-* Takes an array with one string splits at '/' and returns title as string and data as array
+* Takes an array with one string splits at '/' and returns title as string and data as array X
-* Takes array with two strings and returns object with title: and data:
+* Takes array with two strings and returns object with title: and data: X
-* Takes array with two strings and returns object with title: and grouped data:
+* Takes array with two strings and returns object with title: and grouped data: X
-* Takes array with same parent and return data with mutiple elements
+* Takes array with same parent and return data with mutiple elements X
-* Takes multiple strings and returns multiple objects
+* Takes multiple strings and returns multiple objects X
 * If no child date then nothing added to menuData
 * Raises error if data is not given as array